Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 The Sea Goddess

-Tethys [TEE-this] is the ninth of Saturn's known moons.
+Tethys [TETH-iss] is the ninth of Saturn's known moons and is the fifth largest.
 It was named after the Greek Titaness who was a sea goddess and both sister and wife of Oceanus.
 She was the personification of the fertile ocean, and her 3,000 children became the springs, lakes, and rivers of the world.
 Tethys was discovered by Giovanni Cassini in 1684.
 Most of what we now know about Tethys was learned during the Voyager missions.

 Cassini image of impact crater Melanthius on Tethys